pedropaf/saas-ecom/README.md

 SAAS Ecommerce
 ==============

 Robust subscription support for ASP.NET MVC 5 apps using [Stripe](https://stripe.com), including out-of-the-box pricing pages, payment pages, and  subscription management for your customers.
-Also makes it easy to manage logic related to new subscriptions, cancellations, payment failures, and streamlines hooking up notifications, etc.
+Also makes it easy to manage logic related to new subscriptions, cancellations, payment failures, and streamlines hooking up notifications, etc. [**Available on NuGet**](https://www.nuget.org/packages/SaasEcom.FrontEnd)

 You can see [more information about the project in this blog post](http://www.pedroalonso.net/blog/2014/04/28/saas-ecom-open-source-for-net-mvc-5-stripe/)